-is a closed convex nonempty subset of $\mathfrak{S}(\H)$ for any $E$ exceeding the infimum of the spectrum of $H$.
+is a closed convex nonempty subset of $\mathfrak{S}(\H)$ for any $E$ greater than the infimum of the spectrum of $H$.
 If $H$ is treated as Hamiltonian of a quantum system associated with the space $\H$ then $\mathfrak{C}_{H,E}$ is the set of states with the mean energy not exceeding $E$.

-We will pay a special attention to the class of unbounded densely defined positive operators on $\H$ having discrete spectrum.
-In Dirac's notations any such operator $H$ can be represented as follows
+We will pay a special attention to the class of unbounded positive operators on $\H$ with a discrete spectrum.
+In Dirac's notation any such operator $H$ can be represented as